Oskaloosa Quakers

-The Oskaloosa Quakers were a minor league baseball team based in Oskaloosa, Iowa from 1904 to 1908.
-Oskaloosa played as members of the Class D level Iowa State League from 1904 to 1907 and the 1908 Central Association.
+The Oskaloosa Quakers were a minor league baseball team based in Oskaloosa, Iowa.
+From 1904 to 1908, the "Quakers" played as members of two Class D level leagues; the Iowa State League from 1904 to 1907 and the 1908 Central Association.
 The Quakers were the only minor league team hosted in Oskaloosa.

 History

 The 1904 Oskaloosa Quakers began minor league baseball play as charter members of the eight–team, Class D level Iowa State League.
 The league was formally known as the "Iowa League of Professional Baseball Clubs."
 The Boone Coal Miners, Burlington River Rats, Fort Dodge Gypsum Eaters, Keokuk Indians, Marshalltown Grays, Ottumwa Standpatters and Waterloo Microbes joined Oskaloosa as charter members.